lucaskvasirr/BetterMint/README.md

   BetterMint is now able to use multiple engines at the same time, what a wonder.
 </p>

+<h2 align="center">🧙‍♂️ We also have an old friends project GMCheems currently up! you can see it in the BetterCheems Folder!</h2>

 <h2 align="center">📜 Credits</h2>

 <p align="center">This project is a collaborative effort made possible by the contributions of:</p>